-On the other side of the spectrum, many students, parents and educators have come out in support for McDowell.
+On the other side of the spectrum, many students, parents, and educators have come out in support of McDowell.
 Graeme Taylor, an openly gay teen from Pioneer High School in the Ann Arbor area, recently went on the Ellen DeGeneres Show to share his own experiences after speaking before the Howell school board.
 Taylor talked about he attempted suicide at the age of nine because he was afraid of the bullying because of his sexuality, according to a report at AnnArbor.com.

 However, some of the support for McDowell has become a form of bullying as well.
 The Livingston Daily reports that emails in support of McDowell have been turned over to police because of their threatening nature.
 Howell Superintendent Ron Wilson said the district has received more than 1,000 emails since McDowell was suspended – from people outside the Howell community.
 Some of the emails have featured foul language that was perceived as threatening by some of the recipients.